-Processing and services revenue is recognized as services are provided and is primarily derived from accountand transaction-based fees for data processing, transaction processing, electronic billing and payment services, electronic funds transfer and debit processing services, consulting services and software maintenance fees.
+Processing and services revenue is primarily derived from account- and transaction-based fees for data processing, transaction processing, electronic billing and payment services, electronic funds transfer and debit processing services, consulting services and software maintenance fees, and is recognized as services are provided.
 Software maintenance fee revenue for ongoing client support is recognized ratably over the term of the applicable support period, which is generally 12 months.
 Deferred revenue consists primarily of advance billings for services and is recognized as revenue when the services are provided.